Well, once again, ladies and gentlemen, those of you in this audience have blown us all away on our annual curathon today.

 This was true at Augusta National during the Masters.

-People tried to sneak in there on uh they didn't want to be seen.
+People tried to sneak in there on, they didn't want to be seen.

-That's how powerful a Democrat Party Media PR is on this.
+Arriving on the jet, that's how powerful a Democrat Party and Media PR is on this.

-And by the way, the guy says we're hearing stories that people are very concerned about flying to Washington because the potential being targeted of the media and politicians comes from John Meehan as a private jet terminal manager at Dallas.
+And by the way, the guy says we're hearing stories that people are very concerned about flying to Washington because the potential of being targeted by the media and politicians comes from John Meehan as a private jet terminal manager at Dallas.

-And I'm just gonna tell you, I will be honored to have my picture taken, getting off my pride and joy.
+And I'm just going to tell you, I will be honored to have my picture taken, getting off my pride and joy.

 All right, back to the phones.